 - Best (and worst) selling items: Check the weekly sales from your receipts or point-of-sale system to help you determine which menu items are consistently selling out or taking up space on your menu board.

-If you have more than a couple of employees, the following staff indicators will help you keep track of how your employees are impacting your business.
+If you have more than a couple of employees, the following staff key performance indicators will help you keep track of how your employees are impacting your business.
 If you choose to use only one indicator in this category, use the total labor cost indicator, especially if you’re a new food truck owner, because it centers on how your staff impacts your food prices.

 - Total labor cost: Total labor cost is one of the largest expenses you’ll incur as a food truck owner.
 Hence, the reason you must consistently keep track of it.
 The labor cost should range from 25 to 35 percent of your total expenses.
 Total labor cost includes salary or hourly wages,benefits, insurance, retirement, and bonuses that you pay to yourself and your employees.